-Woodcraft Folk is an organisation for children and young people designed to develop their confidence and activity in society with the aim of building a world based on equality, friendship, peace and social justice.
+Woodcraft Folk is an educational movement for children and young people, designed to develop their confidence and activity in society, with the aim of building a world based on equality, friendship, peace and cooperation.

 Adult volunteers run groups for children and young people in their local communities.
-Children and young people influence their local group programme and take part in a range of activities, such as camping, co-operative games, hikes, arts and crafts, outdoor adventures, social action, environmental education, global education and discussions on issues important to them.
+Children and young people influence their local group programme and take part in a range of activities such as camping, co-operative games, hikes, arts and crafts, outdoor adventures, social action, environmental education, global education and discussions on issues important to them.